Acer Chromebook 311 (AMD)

 Conclusion

 The Acer Chromebook 311 (CB311-10H) delivers on its promise of affordable, reliable Chrome OS computing.
 Its AMD A4-9120C processor, 4GB RAM, and 64GB storage configuration handles everyday tasks competently, while the solid build quality and 10-hour battery life make it suitable for students, light users, and anyone who needs a dependable secondary device.
-The main considerations are the approaching Auto Update Expiration date in June 2026 and the budget-oriented specifications that may feel limiting for power users.
+The main considerations are the June 2029 Auto Update Expiration and the budget-oriented specifications that may feel limiting for power users.
 For its target audience of students and basic users seeking excellent value, the Chromebook 311 remains a sensible choice when found at its typical sale prices under $200.

 Frequently Asked Questions